-Since this is a short story, it’s tricky to pick out a piece that can work passably by itself, particularly when I’ve already posted two scenes of it in the past (here and here), so this is short and semi-boring.
-If you enjoy the snippets, though, you can get the full short story along with three others in my Short Story Collection Vol. 1. :)
+Since this is a short story, it’s tricky to pick out a piece that can work passably by itself, so this is short and semi-boring.
+If you enjoy this snippet, though, you can get the full short story along with three others in my Short Story Collection Vol. 1. :)

 The rumbling of an eighteen-wheeler vibrated through Fiona’s entire body, a feeling she’d grown accustomed to in the past week.
 So far there hadn’t been any incidents, and she hoped her parents would be able to figure out what happened.
 She imagined her room was probably ransacked.
 Hopefully her parents wouldn’t think she’d been kidnapped.
 The absence of her backpack and purse would probably tell them that.